DataV-Team/CRender/README_EN.md

 - [Color](https://github.com/jiaming743/Color/blob/master/README_EN.md)

-  Provides calculation of color values.
+  Color calculations are provided, such as obtaining the rgba value of the color to facilitate the calculation of the color animation state.